LINGARAJA-L/AI_Lab_2023-24/Ex.No10 SimpleQueries.md

 # Ex.No: 10  Logic Programming –  Simple queries from facts and rules
+# DATE :
 ### Register number:212222040086
 ### AIM:
 To write a prolog program to find the answer of query.